oratosa/PoliQuant/README.md

-# QCMA
+# PoliQuant
-Quantification of Council Member Activities
+This repository is prepared for the project "PoliQuant".
+PoliQuant aims to quantify the activities of Japanese politicians.